Asking “why” uncovers opinions, not facts, and that’s not good. So ask the better question, a “what” question.

 Often, BNBR, owners miss and dismiss a dog’s behaviors as being unimportant when they’re not.
 If you think you’re accurately reporting everything when you’re not, then how can I ever accurately answer!

-It’s another rabbit hole of training that, once again, is complicated and elusive to understand and teach.
+It’s another rabbit hole of training.
+It’s complicated and it’s elusive.